web3/web3.js/docs/docs/tutorials/deploying_and_interacting_with_smart_contracts.md

 ## Introduction

 In this tutorial, we will walk through the process of deploying a smart contract to the Ethereum network, generating the ABI, and interacting with the smart contract using web3.js version 4.x.
-We will cover the basic concepts of Ethereum, Solidity, and web3.js and provide step-by-step instructions for deploying a simple smart contract to the Ganache network.
+We will cover the basic concepts of Ethereum, Solidity, and web3.js and provide step-by-step instructions for deploying a simple smart contract to a test network using Ganache.

 ## Overview